 - Power of choice – In a Business Insider review, writer James Brains noted that Prime Wardrobe’s TBYB clothing service was preferable to others because consumers are able to choose exactly what they want—most other services have the built-in stylist feature, whether you want it or not.3

 - No upfront payments – Unlike ordering directly from Amazon Prime, with Prime Wardrobe you pay nothing up front.
 So if you decide to return an item with Prime Wardrobe, you’ll never be charged, as opposed to Amazon Prime, which charges you up front and then will send you a refund once the item is returned.

-For individuals who prefer to do all of their clothes shopping online—in bulk—and who aren’t fixated on a certain brand, but are open to many different styles, Prime Wardrobe is likely the best online retail option.
+For individuals who prefer to do all of their clothes shopping online-in bulk-and who aren’t fixated on a certain brand, but are open to many different styles, Prime Wardrobe is likely the best online retail option.
 Nonetheless, an Amazon Prime member still has access to endless choices and benefits offered by Amazon.

 Small Businesses Taking Their Cues from Prime Wardrobe

 Giants like Amazon—who launched Prime Wardrobe in the U.S. in 2018—have even inspired smaller startups to create their own versions of this model.

 Take for instance TryNow, a San Francisco-based startup that offers technology to online vendors that use Shopify Plus.4 As of March 2021, TryNow had already raised $12 million to continue their expansion plans.
 Investors obviously see the potential within this TBYB landscape.